NilsDannemann/hfc-relay-grid/docs/grid.md

 }
 ```

-The pattern is always the same:
+You alwys follow the same pattern:

 1. Activate the grid on the parent. <br>
 ```@include grid();```